Review: Where The Crawdads Sing (Delia Owens)

 “”Autumn leaves don’t fall: they fly.
 They take their time and wander on this, their only chance to soar.”

 What a book.
 Incredibly written, stunningly descriptive – no matter where I was reading it, I was instantly transported to the marshes of North Carolina.
 It starts off quite slow, and it took me a while to get used to the language but that only added to the reading experience.
-I loved how nature was so beautifully woven in with the story, I didn’t want it to end – although the ending was amazing.
+I loved how nature was so beautifully woven in with the story, I didn’t want it to end.
+I loved the ending, I thought it was really unique.
+There was one part I was slightly frustrated at as I’m not convinced it really fitted with the character, but it still worked.

 “Kya remembered Ma always encouraging her to explore the marsh: ‘Go as far as you can – way out yonder where the crawdads sing.”